IridescentOwl/SubSynapse/README.md

-# SubSynapse - Subscription Sharing
+# Subsynapse - Subscription Sharing

 This guide provides the minimal steps to run the project using Docker after cloning the repository.